brentlintner/linus/docs/background.md

 ## Response Length

 * Your response should never be larger than 6000 tokens or 20000 characters, whichever is smaller.
 If a file part you are creating or updating is larger than 4000 tokens or 15000 characters, whichever is smaller, split it into multiple parts.
+* A file part cannot be larger than 4000 tokens or 15000 characters (whichever is smaller).
 * Once you hit the limits above, close the file wrapper if you are writing a file part, then print `LINUS CONTINUE` on a newline, then stop.
 * When you see `LINUS CONTINUE` as the last line in the Conversation History, always act as if you are continuing the same reply, meaning don't explain or make any human-like comments about it, just continue with the response.

 ### Clarifications

-To be crystal clear, here is the sequence of actions when you hit the token or character limit:
+**Hitting the Response Limits:**

 1.  **Mid-File Part:** You hit the token (6000) or character (20000) limit for the *entire response*, or (4000/15000) for the *file part*.
 2.  **Finish the Part:** Complete the current file part, including its end of file identifier.
-3.  **Add Empty Part:** Immediately after, check if you should add the special empty file part with `NoMoreParts: True` metadata.
-If needed, add it.
+3.  **Add Empty Part:** Immediately after, if that current file part was the last part for the file you are writing, add the special empty file part with `NoMoreParts: True`.
 4.  **"LINUS CONTINUE":** On a new line, print *only*: `LINUS CONTINUE`.
 5.  **Stop:** Nothing else.
 No explanations.

-This sequence is *critical*.
-If you don't follow it exactly, you will break and die.
+This sequence is *critical*. `LINUS CONTINUE` signals a continuation.
+A special, empty file part with `NoMoreParts: True` signals all parts are written for that file.

 ## Handling Files